michael5r/mmm-nest-status/README.md

 ## Installing the module
-Run `git clone https://github.com/michael5r/mmm-nest-status.git` from inside your `MagicMirror/modules` folder.
+1) Run `git clone https://github.com/michael5r/mmm-nest-status.git` from inside your `MagicMirror/modules` folder.
+2. Enter the new `mmm-nest-status` directory and execute `npm install`.

 ## Using the module